icfnext/prosper/README.md

 ## Overview

-Prosper is an integration testing library for AEM (Adobe CQ) projects using [Spock](http://spockframework.org/), a [Groovy](http://groovy.codehaus.org)-based testing framework notable for it's expressive specification language.
+Prosper is an integration testing library for AEM (Adobe CQ) projects using [Spock](http://docs.spockframework.org/), a [Groovy](http://www.groovy-lang.org/)-based testing framework notable for it's expressive specification language.
 The library contains a base Spock specification using an in-memory repository for JCR session-based testing and also includes basic Sling request and resource implementations for testing interactions between CQ objects.

 ## Features

 * Test AEM projects outside of an OSGi container in the standard Maven build lifecycle.
-* Write test specifications in [Groovy](http://groovy.codehaus.org) using [Spock](http://spockframework.org/), a JUnit-based testing framework with an elegant syntax for writing tests more quickly and efficiently.
+* Write test specifications in [Groovy](http://www.groovy-lang.org/) using [Spock](http://docs.spockframework.org/), a JUnit-based testing framework with an elegant syntax for writing tests quickly and efficiently.
 * Extends and augments the transient JCR implementation provided by the [Apache Sling Testing Tools](http://sling.apache.org/documentation/development/sling-testing-tools.html) to eliminate the need to deploy tests in OSGi bundles for most testing scenarios.
-* Supplies mock OSGi bundle and component contexts for registering services and providing basic OSGi support.
+* Supplies mock OSGi bundle and Sling contexts for registering services and providing basic OSGi support.
 * Basic implementations of Sling interfaces are provided (e.g. `ResourceResolver`, `SlingHttpServletRequest`) to test common API usages.
 * Utilizes Groovy builders from our [AEM Groovy Extension](https://github.com/Citytechinc/aem-groovy-extension) to provide a simple DSL for creating test content.
 * Provides additional builders for Sling requests and responses to simplify setup of test cases.
-* Supplied Groovy traits provide support for testing Sling Model and JSP tag classes.
+* Supports testing of Sling Model and JSP tag classes using Groovy traits.

 ## Requirements